Pumpkin Pancakes with Pancake Mix (High Protein)

 Ingredients

-1. Pancake mix: You can use box mix, but I use Kodiak Buttermilk Pancake Mix for extra protein!
+1. Pancake mix: You can use any simple pancake mix, but I use Kodiak Buttermilk Pancake Mix for extra protein!
 It’s made with whole wheat flour and oats and has a protein boost for a more nutrient-dense pancake.
 Note: different pancake mixes will yield different fiber and protein amounts.

 2. Pumpkin puree: You’ll need canned pumpkin puree for that classic pumpkin flavor- just make sure it’s not pumpkin pie filling.

 3. Milk: Use any milk that you like- I recommend whole milk or reduced fat for best flavor.
-If you love buttermilk pancakes you can also use buttermilk.
-You can also use dairy-free if you prefer.
+You can also use dairy-free if you prefer, like almond milk.

 4. Pure maple syrup: Maple syrup adds the perfect amount of fall flavored sweetness.
 You could also use brown sugar.